transistor1/chrome/README.md

 ## Dockerized google-chrome with sound

-This is a dockerized version of Google Chrome, with sound.
+This is a dockerized version of Google Chrome, with sound and WebGL.

-Tested on Ubuntu Trusty, docker version 1.4.1.
+Note: Only tested on a Ubuntu Trusty host, with docker version 1.4.1.
+On a different host OS, it is possible that you might have issues with shared devices in /dev, or with the required packages.

-### Rationale:
+### Host requirements:

-Most of the dockerized Chromes I've found use some sort of ssh X forwarding and/or VNC server in them.
-I wanted something that was a little more "native".

-Newer versions of Docker support pass-through device nodes with the `--device` option, which is how we pass sound from the container to the host.
-X is shared through UNIX sockets by sharing the /tmp/.X11-unix directory as a volume.
-This may not be the most secure thing in the world, but it should certainly be more secure than running google-chrome directly in Ubuntu.
+Your host requires the `gksu` package, to graphically authenticate you in order to run the Docker container.

+On Ubuntu, this package is installed by:

+    sudo apt-get update && sudo apt-get install gksu

 ### Usage: